-Having moved on from the camping area at Pahi and choosing not to visit the Kauri Museum at Matakohe we decided to take advantage of the deal the NZMCA has put together with a number of camping grounds and spend the night at Tinopai one of only two Camp Saver campgrounds in Northland with the other located at Poutu further west.
+Having moved on from the camping area at Pahi.
+Choosing not to visit the Kauri Museum at Matakohe, we decided to take advantage of the deal the NZMCA has put together with a number of camping grounds and spend the night at Tinopai.
+One of only two Camp Saver campgrounds in Northland with the other located at Poutu further west.

-We have stayed here once before when taking the old Mitsubishi Canter on it’s farewell tour (after 16 years faithful service) before purchasing the Dethleffs Globetrotter we have these days.
-I couldn’t find a shot of it at Tinopai except for the one above showing part of the rear side window so the shot of the old motorhome was taken at Kellys Bay another really nice place to stay on the shores of this huge harbour.
+We have stayed here once before when taking the old Mitsubishi Canter on its farewell tour (after 16 years faithful service) before purchasing the Dethleffs Globetrotter, we have these days.
+I couldn’t find a shot of it at Tinopai except for the one above showing part of the rear side window, so the shot of the old motorhome was taken at Kellys Bay another really lovely place to stay on the shores of this enormous harbour.

-We ended up parking in almost exactly the same place as last time.
+We ended up parking in almost precisely the same place as last time.
 You can see the palm tree behind Mr Blobby in the photo.
-The only difference this time was that with the very mild autumn we have been having we were able to park on the grass whereas last time we had to park on the gravel to avoid the mud.
-I am not sure if Mr Blobby approved of this place as he usually looks outwards from the van so this is rather a rare shot of him actually looking at the camera.
+The only difference this time was that with the very mild autumn we have been having, we were able to park on the grass whereas last time we had to park on the gravel to avoid the mud.
+I am not sure if Mr Blobby approved of this place as he usually looks outwards from the van, so this is instead a rare shot of him actually looking at the camera.

 It’s never just one thing that goes wrong though is it.
-Our fridge is meant to switch from gas to electricity once the motorhome is plugged into power but after I had stepped out of the van to do something I heard the gas firing up for the fridge when I was re-entering it.
-Turns out that it wasn’t switching over but thankfully the fridge still works otherwise we would be heading home.
+Our fridge is meant to switch from gas to electricity once the motorhome is plugged into power.
+After I had stepped out of the van to do something I heard the gas firing up for the fridge when I was re-entering it.
+Turns out that it wasn’t switching over, but thankfully the refrigerator still works; otherwise we would be heading home.
 Double thankful that both of these are warranty items and we can have them sorted without cost to ourselves.

-At the point where you enter the village and next door to the camping ground is the small inlet that’s used as the local marina.
-Not sure if I approve of the low tide access but it looks like a safe place to park the boat.
+At the point where you enter the village, and next door to the camping ground is the small inlet that’s used as the local marina.
+Not sure if I approve of the low tide access, but it looks like a safe place to park the boat.
 New to the area since our last visit was the marine rescue/fire station for which the local community successfully raised $200,000 towards the build.
-A very impressive effort in such a small place $673 per full time resident.
+An awe-inspiring effort in such a small place $673 per full-time resident.

 At the other end of the village is the wharf also rebuilt with donations from the local community with little brass plaques on many of the boards alongst it acknowledging who had paid for that plank of wood.
-Last time we visited we fished of the end of this wharf during high tide but you would just about have required a 10 kilo sinker when we visited mid tide with the current raging past the wharf.
+Last time we visited we fished off the end of this wharf during high tide, but you would just about have required a 10-kilo sinker when we visited mid-tide with the current raging past the wharf.
 For those who don’t know the tidal rip in this harbour is the strongest in New Zealand and amongst the strongest in the world.

-In between the two ends of the village as we explored the back streets we came across this garden with the numerous colourful pukeko’s.
-It can be really interesting what you can spot sometimes when you aren’t speeding past in the motorhome.
+In between the two ends of the village as we explored the back streets, we came across this garden with the numerous colourful pukeko’s.
+It can be exciting what you can sometimes spot when you aren’t speeding past in the motorhome.

 We returned to the motorhome to find the campground a little fuller.
-Last time we where here we were the only ones this time many more obvious proof that the camp saver scheme is working.
+Last time we were here we were the only ones this time many more undeniable proof that the camp saver scheme is working.
 Another pleasant surprise on our return we discovered someone had left a fresh snapper at the door.
-I checked with Bill another camper, he told me that one of the locals had come through the camp after catching more fish than they needed offering them around so he secured one for us.
+I checked with Bill another camper, he told me that one of the locals had come through the camp after catching more fish than they needed offering them around, so he secured one for us.
 So many thanks to the unknown local.
-After my usual butchering job filleting it we had lovely snapper for dinner that night.
+After my usual butchering job filleting it, we had lovely snapper for dinner that night.

 Talking about fishing you definitely would want to make sure you got the tides right as it’s a long way to the beach when the tide is out.

-With the hot water out of action in the motorhome it was great to be able to have a good shower in the facilities provided by the campground, at $1 for a 5 minute shower (2 X 50C coins) the water pressure was good and steaming hot.
-The toilets whilst a little dated were clean tidy and well maintained.
+With the hot water out of action in the motorhome, it was great to be able to have a good shower in the facilities provided by the campground, at $1 for a 5-minute shower (2 X 50C coins) the water pressure was good and steaming hot.
+The toilets while a little dated were clean, tidy and well maintained.
 It’s a very quaint country campground and well worth the $20 invested for the nights stay.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.